 TNA’s Board is an Industry Board, primarily made up of representatives of arts organisations and independent artists.
-There are currently ten members, drawn from across the country, who are governed by TNA’s Rules of Association.
+There are currently eleven members, drawn from across the country, who are governed by TNA’s Rules of Association.

-JILL SMITH (CO-CHAIR)
+JILL SMITH AM (CHAIR)

 LOU OPPENHEIM (TREASURER)

 Lou Oppenheim is currently Director, Production and Events at Sydney Opera House.
 Prior to this, she was the Senior Manager, Create Infrastructure, within the NSW Department of Planning and Environment.
 From 2013-19, Lou was the Co-CEO and General Manager of Circus Oz, overseeing establishment of the organisation’s first ever purpose-built home base and transition to new artistic leadership, alongside the continuation of broad remote, regional and international touring program.
 Lou is currently also Deputy Chair of ELISION.
 Previously roles have included Chair of the City of Yarra Arts Advisory Committee, Board Member for Melbourne Youth Music, and the Arts Administration Tutor for the Australian Youth Orchestra.